tyler8812/Markovian-Decision-Process/README.md

 ![](https://i.imgur.com/RQhy4Sc.png)

-And so for that, we can just add a discount before V~K~(s'), then we can have the effect of what I mentioned above.
+And so for that, we can just add a discount before V<sub>K</sub>(s'), then we can have the effect of what I mentioned above.
 Also, if you look at the forumla down, it can actually be converge after some iterations.( I will not mentioned the provement here. )

 ![](https://i.imgur.com/FFWaYcM.png)
 This is all about Value Iteration, then we just need to run this algorithm or method in the PC, basically, we can get the best action or best policy.